learnable-content/Laravel-5/README.md

 {{ $posts->links() }}
 ```

 These are just a few of the many tools that we get with Laravel.
-For every challenge we would face when developing there seems to be a quicker help tool make that time more effecient.
+The repetitive items that you would have to do with regular php applications have been made easier to overcome with these built in out of the box tools.